ABOUT THE COURSE:

 This course is appropriate for mental health clinicians at all levels of experience to better understand the legal and ethical issues that can lead to disciplinary actions and identify concrete steps they can take to protect their psychotherapy practice.

-Therapist Development Center, provider 1449, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Therapist Development Center maintains responsibility for this course.
-ACE provider approval period: 5/30/21-5/30/24.
-Social workers completing this course receive 9 continuing education credits.
+Therapist Development Center, provider 1449, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 5/30/24-5/30/27.
+Social workers completing this course receive 9 clinical continuing education credits.

 If you are an AMFT, MFT, ASW, or LCSW in California, the Board of Behavioral Sciences (BBS) accepts continuing education credits given through ASWB ACE-approved courses.